 Some cheaper pet foods still add artificial colours to their food.
 We're sorry to say it, but this truly is unnecessary - rest assured, your dog doesn't mind what colour their food is.
 Artificial colours are only added to appease pet owners.

 What about preservatives?
 Artificial preservatives to steer clear of include ethoxyquin, BHA, or BHT.
-Instead, it's look for a recipe that uses natural preservatives, such as tocopherols (such as Vitamin E), vitamin C, and rosemary extract.
+Instead, look for a recipe that uses natural preservatives, such as tocopherols (such as Vitamin E), vitamin C, and rosemary extract.
 However, note that because they are natural, of course they don't work for quite as long as artificial preservatives, so always check the expiry date!

-Winners: Top Picks for Natural Ingredients
+Top Dog Foods for Natural Ingredients

 5. Is the food locally made?